BridgePhase/ctf/README.md

 #### This README.md file should explain the following:
 #### (**Remove items as they are completed!**)

-* Assigned one leader, gave that person authority and responsibility
-  and held that person accountable for the quality of the prototype submitted
 * Assembled a multidisciplinary and collaborative team that includes
   at a minimum two of the labor categories limited to the Development Pool
   labor categories to develop the prototype as quoted in Attachment C.